 Desired Outcomes:

 The creation an equitable system of information, resources and advocacy/mediation for food entrepreneurs and food business owners.
-Levels the playing field.
+Levels the playing field for small-scale and limited-resource entrepreneurs.

 The integration of the business planning and licensing process across relevant organizations.